 Earlier in her career, Bent was the chief operating officer of the Minneapolis Heart Institute® where, in conjunction with the physician president, she provided professional management to the 128-bed Heart Hospital within Abbott Northwestern Hospital and MHI®’s extensive outreach program.
 Her background is in physician practice management in both independent practices and integrated health care delivery systems.

 Bent graduated from Carleton College in Northfield, Minn., with a Bachelor’s degree in psychology and obtained her Master’s degree in health care administration from the University of Minnesota.

 Theresa Pesch, Immediate Past President

-Theresa Pesch is president of Children’s Health Care Foundation and vice president of development for Children’s Minnesota.
-Under Pesch's leadership, the fundraising for Children’s has increased by 300 percent, enabling it to provide substantial improvements in its facilities and medical technology that serve the region's pediatric population.
+Theresa Pesch served as president of Children’s Health Care Foundation and vice president of development for Children’s Minnesota.
+Under Pesch's leadership, the fundraising for Children’s increased by 300 percent, enabling it to provide substantial improvements in its facilities and medical technology that serve the region's pediatric population.

 Prior to joining Children's in 2007, Pesch was vice president of marketing and development and executive director of Ridgeview Medical Center’s Foundation in Waconia, Minn.
 In this role, she led the most successful capital campaign in the Ridgeview Foundation’s history.

 Pesch joined the TRUST board in 2013.
 She has also served in leadership roles for numerous boards over the years, currently serving on the board of directors for Cornerstone, First Step Initiative, and Minnesota Visiting Nurses Association (MVNA).
 Pesch is also a member of Women Business Leaders of the US Health Care Industry Foundation and a faculty member of Kaiser’s Philanthropy Innovation Institute and the AHP Madison Institute.